 Encounters Fellowships at the National Museum are made possible with the support of our donors.

 This program is in its fifth year and has seen 12 First Nations future cultural leaders hone their skills in museology – impacting thousands within communities across the country.

 This selective program provides successful candidates with the opportunity to work alongside experts at the National Museum in Canberra, other Australian national institutions the British Museum in London as well as other institutions around the globe.

 Fellows gain behind-the-scenes experience in areas including collections research and preservation, exhibition planning, digital storytelling, educational programming and project management.

-Your donation will support the 2021 Encounters Fellowships intake to:
+Your donation will support our Encounters Fellowships intake to: